MadhuraBelsare1/card-developer/docs/gettingstarted/getting-started-when-migerating.md

    ![](assets/images/getStarted/Create-account-proof.png)

 ### Create new workspaces
-The Developer Studio top page choices have updated and changed.
-Follow the instructional sections below to add workspaces.
-See graphic below.
+After completing the **Create a new account** section above, you are ready to create workspaces.The Developer Studio top page choices are updated and changed.

 ![](assets/images/getStarted/Studio-top-page-options.png)